xdsswar/NiceTRayIcon/README.md

 # NiceTRayIcon
-A JavaFX TrayIcon that uses the AWT SystemTray but usees the JavaFx ContextMenu and MenuItem, so you can use CSS to styles.
+A JavaFX TrayIcon that with the AWT SystemTray but uses the JavaFx ContextMenu and MenuItem, so you can use CSS to styles.

 #Usage
 ```java